 5 Mistakes Killing your Business with Becky Auer

-Most new coaches are making 5 business busting mistakes.
+.thenhrin and Most new coaches are making 5 business busting mistakes.
 Let’s face it, we weren’t all born with amazing business skills, but the most successful entrepreneurs learn these lessons early.
 As a coach, you’re responsible for a lot.
 Make sure you’re not missing the boat on these critical elements.

 As the great Benjamin Franklin once said, “If you fail to plan, you plan to fail.”
 With all the moving parts of a business to look after, it’s no wonder that some things fall through the cracks, thus affecting your business growth and bottom line profits.